'Blood sport': Controversial whale slaughter begins in Faroe Islands

 Though pilot whales are protected under EU and UK law, the island's autonomous status means it can set its own laws and rules.

-“There’s absolutely no need for this level of cruelly in a country that has an average wage of about $60,000 a year and has a dozen supermarkets with globalised supply chains,” said Houston.
+“There’s absolutely no need for this level of cruelty in a country that has an average wage of about $60,000 a year and a dozen supermarkets with globalised supply chains,” said Hourston.

 “Really it's something they do every summer for a bit of enjoyment.
 It's a blood sport”.